ocelot-engineering/covid-imperial-next/README.md

 │   ├── layout.tsx             <- Root layout, shared UI styling that applies to all routes.
 │   ├── page.tsx               <- Unique UI of home route, i.e. home page.
 │   ├── lib                    <- Contains functions used in the application, such as reusable utility functions and data fetching functions.
-│   │   └── __tests__          <- Jest tests for lib
+│   │   └── __tests__          <- Jest tests for app/lib functions.
-│   ├── [region]               <- Dynamic route for regions
+│   ├── [region]               <- Dynamic route for regions.
-│   │   ├── layout.tsx         <- Shared UI for region page and its children.
+│   │   ├── layout.tsx         <- Shared UI for the region page and its children.
-│   │   └── page.tsx           <- Unique UI of region route, i.e. all region pages.
+│   │   └── page.tsx           <- Unique UI for the region route, i.e. all region pages.
 │   ├── types                  <- TypeScript types and interfaces.
 │   └── ui                     <- Contains all the UI components for the application, such as headline cards and plots.
-│       ├── dashboard          <- Dashboard components such as header navigation, icons, etc.
+│       ├── dashboard          <- Dashboard components such as header, navigation, icons, etc.
 │       ├── headline           <- Headline components for new cases, deaths, etc.
 │       ├── plots              <- Plot components such as new cases and new cases by variant.
 │       ├── fonts.ts           <- All fonts used throughout the application.